WHO | WHAT | WHEN | WHERE

 Tdap shots influenza and Covid-19 immunizations will be available at the conference early Tuesday morning.
 The specific time will be in the conference program.
 If you would like to take advantage of any of the vaccinations you need to do the following two things:

-Most insurance plans and all Medicare plans will cover flu and pneumonia vaccinations.
-Part D covers the shingles vaccine.
+Most insurance plans and all Medicare plans will cover flu and Covid vaccinations.
 You will be financially responsible for any vaccines not covered by your insurance.

 Questions & information